INTRODUCTION

 Choose two different types of resources that are available to help you support your client’s learning.For example websites, pamphlets and/or community programs.
 Please include actual website addresses or community program names.Explain how each resource will help the client (remember that these need to be referenced in-text and included in your reference list!)

 Molly can take the help of a nurse or advice form a medical professional to dress her ulcer wound.
-She can read it from books or from the internet sites likehttp://emedicine.medscape.com (Emedicine.medscape.com, 2014) and https://www.midmichigan.org/ (Midmichigan.org, 2014).
+She can read it from books or from internet sites like http://emedicine.medscape.com (Emedicine.medscape.com, 2014) and https://www.midmichigan.org/ (Midmichigan.org, 2014).

 Molly can read articles and books on psychiatry and mental wellness either from the local library or form the internet.
 Sites like http://www.bottomlinepublications.com (Bottomlinepublications.com, 2014)and http://www.livestrong.com (LIVINGSTRONG.COM, 2010).

-Such tips and treatment methods can be found on the internet and includes websites like http://www.helpguide.org (Helpguide.org, 2014) and http://www.health.harvard.edu (Health.harvard.edu, 2014).
+Such tips and treatment methods can be found on the internet and include websites like http://www.helpguide.org (Helpguide.org, 2014) and http://www.health.harvard.edu (Health.harvard.edu, 2014).

 CONCLUSION